Interplay between perturbative and non-perturbative effects with the ARES method: General treatment of divergent for

 with $f_M(0) = 1$, the function $\rho_1(R'/2)$ defined in eq.~\eqref{eq:b2integral1} and

 where $\phi_{i,\max}$ denotes the angle between $\vec{k}_{t,i}$ and $\vec{k}_{t,\max}$.
 Such counterterm has the same $1/R'$ singularity as $\cNP{T_M}$ and is constructed so that it may be computed analytically, as is performed in appendix~\ref{subsec:ct-TM}.
-Therefore, the combination $\cNP{T_M} - \cNPct{T_M}$ is free of singularities for all values of $R'$ with the cancellation of singularities occurring \emph{locally}, i.e.\ for each Monte-Carlo configuration used to compute $\cNP{T_M} - \cNPct{T_M}$.
+Therefore, the combination $\cNP{T_M} - \cNPct{T_M}$ is free of singularities for all values of $R'$ with the cancellation of singularities occurring \emph{locally}, i.e.\ for each Monte Carlo configuration used to compute $\cNP{T_M} - \cNPct{T_M}$.
 What we obtain is

 The function $\chi^{\textrm{c.t.}}_M(R')$ is computed analytically in appendix~\ref{subsec:ct-TM} and its expression can be found in eq.~\eqref{eq:chibarMNLL}.
-We may also rewrite $\chi^{\textrm{c.t.}}_M(R')$ in a way that is suitable for Monte-Carlo integration, following the strategy described in appendix~\ref{sec:monte-carlo-determ}.
+We may also rewrite $\chi^{\textrm{c.t.}}_M(R')$ in a way that is suitable for Monte Carlo integration, following the strategy described in appendix~\ref{sec:monte-carlo-determ}.
 We find

 where, as explained in appendix~\ref{sec:monte-carlo-determ}, now $T_{M, \rm sc}(\{\tilde{p}\},k_1) = T_M$.
 We observe that $\chi_M(R')-\chi^{\textrm{c.t.}}_M(R')$ is finite for all values of $R'$.
 When the calculation involves the recoil due to emissions in the same hemisphere as emission $k_1$, i.e.\ hemisphere $\mathcal{H}_{\ell_1}$, the counterterm $\chi^{\textrm{c.t.}}_M(R')$ has no effect whatsoever.
 When the calculation involves the recoil due to emissions in the other hemisphere, the counterterm makes sure that the Monte Carlo gives a finite result even for $R'\to 0$.
 From a numerical point of view, without a counterterm this regime would be problematic when we have no emissions other than $k_1$ above the cutoff $\epsilon$ and are required to compute $\ln \left|\sum_{i \notin \mathcal{H}_{\ell_1}}\zeta_i\sin\phi_i\right|$.
 However, in this limit $T_{M, \rm sc}\big(\{\tilde{p}\},k_1,\dots,k_{n+1}\big)/T_M \to 1$, $\phi_i \to \phi_{i,\max}$ and the theta-constraint of the counterterm will be trivially satisfied, thus the contributions of $\chi_M(R')$ and $\chi^{\textrm{c.t.}}_M(R')$ will cancel perfectly as shown in Fig.~\ref{fig:chiM-chiMbar}.